JulienQ1/JulienQ1/README.md

 - 🔭 I’m currently working on cool Project.
 - 🌱 I’m currently learning Human interaction
-- 👯 I’m looking to collaborate on promotional site
+- 👯 I’m looking to collaborate on cool project
 - 🤔 I’m looking for help with human interaction technologies
 - 💬 Ask me about human technologies
 - 📫 How to reach me: julienquenne@gmail.com